-This course is designed to give the students the fundamentals skills necessary to succeed in Algebra 1-CP and provide assistance to specific learning needs.
-It will cover expressions and variables, real number properties, solving and graphing equations.
-Throughout the course, students will learn how to solve real-world and mathematical problems.
-Algebraic Foundations is aligned with the Massachusetts Common Core Curriculum.
+This course is aligned with the Massachusetts Common Core Curriculum.
+It is designed to give the students the fundamental skills necessary to succeed in Algebra 1 - CP and provide assistance to specific learning needs.
+It will cover expressions and variables, real number properties, and solving and graphing equations before beginning the Algebra 1-CP curriculum which will focuses on the development of essential math skills.
+Students will also cover inequalities, equation solving, real number properties, polynomials and slope intercept.
+In all areas word problems are stressed.
+Homework is a requirement.